-Rainbet is a Curaçao-licensed crypto casino that is not licensed in the US.
-If you're in an eligible country, use code SPINDEX at signup for a 250% deposit bonus up to $2,100 plus 60 free spins.
-If you're in the US, Stake.us is the legal equivalent.
-Full steps below.
+Rainbet is a Curaçao-licensed crypto casino that is not licensed in the US and geo-blocks US IP addresses.
+Most US players get on by connecting through a VPN set to a permitted country, then signing up with code SPINDEX for a 250% deposit bonus up to $2,100 plus 60 free spins.
+Full step-by-step below.

 Enter during signup to unlock the bonus